alexjr2001/alexjr2001/README.md

 <h1 align="center">
   Hi, I'm Alex :wave:
 </h1>
 <h2 align="center">
   I'M A DEVELOPER AND A COMPUTER SCIENCE STUDENT :technologist: :computer:
 </h2>

+### ❄️ About me
+I'm a current student at San Pablo University in Arequipa, Peru.
+In the department of Computer Science, my expected graduation is in 2025.
+I've been working in projects given by the university and personal projects some of them can be saw in this profile, however, I always practice in other personal small projectS in order to find my correct field in CS.
+At this point, I'd choose to dedicate my coding skills and problem-solving to data science and analytics, in spite of discovering a little bit of Artificial Intelligence and Cybersecurity.
+Some of my passions outside this world are related to sports and the art of acquiring knowledge of everything.
+As a person, I've been known my entire life as "such a good person" but just voices, it is not enough for me, I always I want more from me.
+Ambitious with responsibility, order, humility and respect.

 ### :gem: Languages and Tools :
 <div>